History of Bill Murray in Timeline

 2012: Starring in Hyde Park on Hudson

-In 2012, Bill Murray starred in Hyde Park on Hudson, portraying Franklin D. Roosevelt.
-His performance was praised, and he received a Golden Globe nomination.
+In 2012, Bill Murray starred as Franklin D. Roosevelt in the historical comedy *Hyde Park on Hudson*, receiving critical praise and a Golden Globe nomination.

 2012: Starring in Moonrise Kingdom

-In 2012, Bill Murray starred in Wes Anderson's Moonrise Kingdom, which premiered at the Cannes Film Festival and became a critical and box office success.
+In 2012, Bill Murray starred in Wes Anderson's *Moonrise Kingdom*, which premiered at the Cannes Film Festival and achieved critical and box office success.

-In 2013, Bill Murray maintained a residence in the Lower Manhattan neighborhood of Greenwich Village.
+In 2013, Bill Murray no longer maintained his residence in the Lower Manhattan neighborhood of Greenwich Village, after living there since 2008.

-In February 2014, Bill Murray reconciled with Harold Ramis just before Ramis' death.
+Bill Murray reconciled with Harold Ramis just before Ramis' death in February 2014, after a falling out during the production of Groundhog Day.

-In 2014, Bill Murray made a brief comic appearance in Wes Anderson's The Grand Budapest Hotel.
-The film received multiple Academy Award nominations and won four.
+In 2014, Bill Murray made a brief comic appearance in Wes Anderson's film *The Grand Budapest Hotel*, which received numerous Academy Award nominations and wins.

-2014: Roles in The Monuments Men and St. Vincent
+2014: Starring in The Monuments Men and St. Vincent

-In 2014, Bill Murray starred in George Clooney's The Monuments Men and in St. Vincent, receiving a Golden Globe nomination for the latter.
+In 2014, Bill Murray starred in *The Monuments Men* and *St. Vincent*, receiving a Golden Globe nomination for his role in the latter as a grumpy Vietnam War veteran.

-In a 2014 interview, Bill Murray expressed affection for the Traditional Latin Mass and expressed concerns about some of the changes within the Mass of Paul VI.
+In a 2014 interview, Bill Murray expressed his affection for the Traditional Latin Mass and shared his concerns about some of the changes within the Mass of Paul VI, stating that he felt something was lost by losing the Latin language in the Mass.

 The Big Bad Book of Bill Murray: A Critical Appreciation of the World's Finest Actor